vehicle-lang/tutorial/chapter-4/exercises/README.md

 other and no single one gets to reshape the whole network.
 Start a fresh optimiser each epoch, or the second visit to a property will diverge.

-Everything needed is in `acas2/`: the upstream ten-property specification, the three networks, `split-spec.py` (the one-property specifications), `pdt-acas2.py` (the sequential trainer) and `verify-acas2.py` (one Marabou call per property, with a time limit).
-Its README records every step of the worked run, including the two failed attempts: N_{1,8} goes from three verified properties to six after three tours of the ten, while still agreeing with the original network on 90% of inputs.
+The starting material is in `acas2/`: the upstream ten-property specification, the three networks, `split-spec.py` (writes the one-property specifications) and `verify-acas2.py` (one Marabou call per property, with a time limit); its README says what to do.
+The complete worked solution, with the sequential trainer `pdt-acas2.py`, every snapshot and all solver transcripts, is in `../solutions/acas2/`, whose README records every step, including the two failed attempts: N_{1,8} goes from three verified properties to six after three tours of the ten, while still agreeing with the original network on 90% of inputs.

 **Note 1.** Timings here are unlike the Fashion MNIST exercises: an epoch takes about ten seconds and Marabou proves or refutes most ACAS Xu properties in seconds, but Properties 6,